mongodb/mongo-php-library/CONTRIBUTING.md

  * [$CONTRIBUTOR_NAME](https://github.com/$GITHUB_USERNAME)
 ```

-Release announcements should also be sent to the `mongodb-user@googlegroups.com`
+Release announcements should also be sent to the [MongoDB Product & Driver Announcements](https://community.mongodb.com/tags/c/community/release-notes/35/php-driver).
-and `mongodb-announce@googlegroups.com` mailing lists.

 Consider announcing each release on Twitter.
 Significant releases should also be
 announced via [@MongoDB](http://twitter.com/mongodb) as well.